≡ Menu

 The good news is…

-Fortunately, shortly after your delivery date, most individual’s blood sugar levels will return to normal, making the use of any prescription medications no longer necessary (and hopefully the new and improved diet and exercise routine will continue).
+Often, Gestational Diabetes can be treated/managed through diet and exercise alone.
+However, some medications may be required depending on one’s sugar levels.
+Fortunately, shortly after your delivery date, most individuals’ blood sugar levels will return to normal, making any prescription medications no longer necessary (hopefully, the new and improved diet and exercise routine will continue).

 But…